 Chemical Engineering is concerned with the broad field of chemical industry in which materials undergo a physical or a chemical change.
-Such materials include paper, textiles, gasoline, other petroleum products, coke, gas, dyes, electrochemical products, paints, rubber, plastics, ceramics, drugs, heavy chemical solvents, and many others.
-The chemical appropriate and many others. icals, solvents, and many others.
+Such materials include paper, textiles, gasoline, other petroleum products, coke, gas, dyes, electrochemical products, paints, rubber, plastics, ceramics, drugs, heavy chemicals, solvents, and many others.
 The chemical engineer is one skilled in the design, construction, operation and management of industrial plants in which materials are produced by chemical change.
-The chemical engineer may be engaged in research or in the development of a process, for he is expert in the application of the fundamental unit-manufacturing processes which underlies all Chemical Engineering.
-The training of the chemical engineering. lie all Chemical Engineering.
+The chemical engineer may be engaged in research or in the development of a process, for he is expert in the application of the fundamental unit-manufacturing processes which underlie all Chemical Engineering.
 The training of the chemical engineer includes a thorough knowledge of Chemistry, Physics and Mathematics, and a sound understanding of such fundamentals of Chemical, Mechanical, and Electrical Engineering as will make him a competent development or sales engineer.